 Her father, Dr. William S. Lofton was a renown African-American dentist and financier in the African-American business community.
 Lavinia Day Lofton, her mother, was active in the Catholic church.
 Also, Euphemia became active in the Catholic church.

 She attended Washington's Miner Normal School in 1909 where she graduated.
 She received a B.A. in Mathematics and a minor in Psychology in 1913.
-Harold Appo Haynes her husband, who became a principal and deputy superintendent of Washington's schools for "colored" or African-American students.
+Harold Appo Haynes, her husband, became a principal and deputy superintendent of Washington's schools for "colored" or African-American students.

 Haynes received a Masters degree in education in 1930 from the University of Chicago, and earned a doctorate degree in mathematics from Catholic University of America in 1943.